haml/haml/REFERENCE.md

 ```

 ### data attribute
-Hyphenation is supported but boolean support is for only `data-#{boolean attribute}`.
+Hyphenation is supported but boolean is not supported.

 ```rb
 # Input